Lawn conversion rebate

 • Step 1.
 Convert your lawn.
 Get started by visiting our Lawn to Garden Design Center.

 • Step 2.
-Notify EBMUD of your project completion, before your rebate deadline passes.
+Notify EBMUD of your project completion, before your 9-month rebate deadline passes.
 We will ask for photos clearly showing the entire lawn area converted, plant coverage, mulch, and irrigation.
 Applicants who do not complete their project prior to the application deadline will lose their rebate eligibility.
 EBMUD may grant an extension if requested prior to the deadline.

 Resources for a successful project